 Making the Case for Trauma-Informed Practices in Schools - Workshop Wednesday Session

 Talking about trauma in a school setting can be difficult.
 There may be resistance from the school or district administration.
 It may bring up past feelings or memories of one's own trauma history.
 There are many factors to plan for and address when providing training on trauma-informed practices (TIP) in your school or community.
-This training will provide strategies for talking about trauma in schools, tips for self-regulation and self-care for trainers, and needs assessment tools to determine the most important topics to focus on.
-In addition, the trainer will share implementation guidance for structuring and developing effective TIP training in your school.
+This training provided strategies for talking about trauma in schools, tips for self-regulation and self-care for trainers, and needs assessment tools to determine the most important topics to focus on.
+In addition, the trainer shared implementation guidance for structuring and developing effective TIP training in your school.

 Participants can expect to: